HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/writing.md

 > An argument is only half as good once you are uttering it.

 If you run into this problem, it means that you are learning things.
-Writing is generally a great way to lear, but one has to realize that you are doing it.
+Writing is generally a great way to learn, but one has to realize that you are doing it.
 Learning is a slow process and requires patience.
 It is not helped much by agonizing in front of a screen, trying to squeeze out another sentence.
 Doing more research on the topic by reading a book, blog or paper and taking notes may